A nontopological soliton with a dipole chromomagnetic field: Numerical results

 The bvp problem depends on the five parameters $g$, $\omega$, $m$, $v$, and $\varepsilon$, while the ansatz functions $u(r)$ and $h(r)$ are dimensionless.
 Eqs.~(\ref{III:9b}) and (\ref{III:9c}) tell us that these two functions depend on four dimensionless variables and can be written as $u(\rho, \tilde{ \omega}^{2},\kappa^{2},\varepsilon)$ and $h(\rho,\tilde{\omega}^{2},\kappa^{2}, \varepsilon)$, where $\rho = mr$, $\tilde{\omega}=\omega /m$, and $\kappa = m_{V}/m = \sqrt{2} g v/m$.
 Using this information and Eqs.~(\ref{III:13}) and (\ref{III:15}), we find that the energy and the Noether charge of the soliton can be written as

 and

 respectively.
 Note that the energy (Noether charge) is an even (odd) function of the phase frequency.

 From the above, it follows that, in essence, the bvp depends nontrivially on the three dimensionless parameters $\tilde{\omega}$, $\kappa$, and $\varepsilon$.
-Furthermore, we see that the energy $E$ is inversely proportional to the gauge coupling constant $g$.
-Hence, the Lagrangian $L$ and the action $S_{T} = 2 \pi \omega^{-1} L$ are also $\propto g^{-1}$.
+Furthermore, we see that the energy $E$ is proportional to the combination $v/g$, which, in turn, is $\propto g^{-2}$, provided that $\kappa$ remains constant.
+Hence, the Lagrangian $L$ and the action $S_{T} = 2 \pi \omega^{-1} L$ are also $\propto g^{-2}$.
 It follows that the semiclassical regime corresponds to the condition $g \ll 1$, which we shall assume to be satisfied.

 The behavior of the ansatz function $h$ is determined by Eq.~(\ref{III:9c}).
 Except for the term $-2 r^{-2} u^{2} h$, which decreases rapidly with an increase in $r$, this equation coincides with the one that describes the behavior of the amplitude of the complex scalar field of a Q-ball \cite{coleman_1985, paccetti_2001}.
 Furthermore, the sixth-order effective potential $\tilde{U}_{\omega}$ entering Eq.~(\ref{III:9c}) admits the existence of a series of Q-ball solutions.
 Besides the basic nodeless Q-ball solution, the effective potential admits an infinite sequence of excited Q-ball solutions with monotonically increasing number of radial zeros.
 Considering the above, we can assume that the model (\ref{II:1}) has a basic soliton solution and a series of radially excited solutions.